openpnp/openpnp/Nozzle-Tip-Background-Calibration.md

 ## Calibration Operating Principle

-The new Background Calibration reuses the images that are already captured by the [[Nozzle Tip Calibration|Nozzle-Tip-Calibration-Setup]], so no extra machine time and motion is needed to obtain them.
+Background Calibration reuses the images that are already captured by the [[Nozzle Tip Calibration|Nozzle-Tip-Calibration-Setup]], so no extra machine time and motion is needed to obtain them.
 It analyzes these background images for the **Key Color** (Chroma Key) of the Juki (or similar) nozzle tip.
 Any dominant, vivid color is automatically detected and a likely bounding box computed in the [HSV Color Model](https://en.wikipedia.org/wiki/HSL_and_HSV).

 Furthermore, a cutoff brightness is determined where the non-color-keyed parts of the background must all be darker.
 This indicates the minimum brightness applicable typically in a `Threshold` stage.